getcarina/getcarina.com/_getting-started/2015-10-23-create-connect-cluster.md

     > iwr 'https://download.getcarina.com/dvm/latest/install.ps1' -UseBasicParsing | iex
     ```

-1. Copy the command to load `dvm` from the output, and then paste and run them to finalize the installation.
+1. From the output, copy the commands to load `dvm` from the output, and then paste and run them to finalize the installation.

-1. Configure the Docker client.
+1. Configure `docker`.

     On Linux and Mac OS X, run the following commands: